 The Importance of Detoxing with Professional Help

 Opiate addiction can severely negatively affect your personal life, professional life, and even your health.
-Every time you use it, you run the very real risk of overdose.
+Every time you use it, you run the genuine risk of overdose.
 If you inject opiates, you put yourself and others at risk for HIV and Hepatitis C. Relapse is a common occurrence in the recovery process.
 A relapse is not a sign of failure but an opportunity for clients to grow.

 The misuse and/or abuse of opiate drugs brings other issues, too.
 If you are addicted to opiates, you may withdraw from family and friends, causing turmoil in your most important relationships.
 You may experience difficulty maintaining your family responsibilities, and this is extremely common with opiate abuse and/or addiction.
 You may have trouble at work, and a growing habit may create extreme financial troubles.
-If using opiates is interfering with your normal, daily life, an opioid detox center, Coastal Detox, in Stuart, Florida can help you.
+If using opiates is interfering with your everyday, daily life, an opioid detox center, Coastal Detox, in Stuart, Florida, can help you.

 What To Expect At An Opiate Detox Center In Florida

-Once you arrive at our opiate detox center in Florida, you will complete a common intake procedure.
-You will spend a little time talking about your history with substances and abuse, your physiological health, medical background, and any specific needs you may have to help assist you in your detox phase of treatment.
+Once you arrive at our opiate detox center in Florida, you will complete a standard intake procedure.
+You will spend a little time talking about your history with substances and abuse, your physiological health, your medical background, and any specific needs you may have to help assist you in your detox phase of treatment.

 Withdrawal Symptoms and Medication-Assisted Detox

 For some people with opiate abuse disorder, the beginning of treatment is opiate detoxification.
 This is a controlled and medically supervised withdrawal from opiate drugs.
-(By itself, this is not a complete solution, because most people with opiate use disorder resume taking the drug unless they seek additional help.)
+(By itself, this is not a complete solution because most people with opiate use disorder resume taking the drug unless they seek additional help.)

 The intensity of the reaction depends on the dose and speed of withdrawal in addition to the length of the misuse and/or abuse.
-Short-acting opiates, like heroin, tend to produce more intense but briefer symptoms which all can be relieved by a medically assisted opiate detox like the program offered at South Florida’s Coastal Detox.
+Short-acting opiates, like heroin, tend to produce more intense but briefer symptoms, which all can be relieved by a medically assisted opiate detox like the program offered at South Florida’s Coastal Detox.

 Methadone: A Part of Medication-Assisted Detox